flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateUser
-### Updates the specified attributes of the specified user, and grants or revokes administrative privileges to the Amazon WorkDocs site.
+> Updates the specified attributes of the specified user, and grants or revokes administrative privileges to the Amazon WorkDocs site.<br/>

 #### Input Parameters
 * `UserId` - _required_